aliclark/phasm/README.md

 ```

 This is an exceedingly early release, so likely contains bugs, could
-delete your harddrive, etc. etc.
+delete your hard-drive, etc. etc.

 Hope you like it, any patches are very welcome!